JKhawaja/JKhawaja.github.io/_posts/2017-10-9-The-Algebra-of-Slices-in-Go.md

 }
 ```

 So, the basic relationship between a slice and an array is: slices are references to an array.
 The catch is: since slices are structurally mutable we can actually change *which* array a slice is referencing.
 We can mutate how much of an array a Slice references.
-But, the one thing we cannot mutate (because Go is statically-typed) is the Type of the arrays that a Slice is allowed to reference.
+But, the one thing we cannot mutate (because Go is statically-typed) is the Type of the arrays that a slice is allowed to reference.

 ## Neat Slice Tricks